Social Emotional Learning

 Enhance Active Listening

-Activities: Telephone Game Children pass a phrase by whispering it to the next child, reinforcing listening and concentration.
+Activities: Telephone Game Children pass a phrase by whispering it to the next child, reinforcing their listening and concentration skills.
 Tips for Teacher Adjust the length and complexity of the message based on the child's level.

 Improve Verbal Communication

-Activities: Role-Playing Create social scenarios (like greeting a friend or asking for help) for the child to practice appropriate verbal responses.
+Activities: Role-Playing Create social scenarios (such as greeting a friend or asking for help) for the child to practice giving appropriate verbal responses.
 TIps for the Teacher: Encourage the child with praise and positive reinforcement.

 Improving Social Interactions